-If you’d like to read an in depth article about the benefits of inline validation, you can find that here,but the TLDR is this:
+You can read an in-depth article about the benefits of inline validation, but the TLDR is this:

 “Inline validation can help users correct incorrectly formatted data as they progress through the form, hopefully resulting in less attempts to submit the form for a final time.
 However it should not be used as a bandage, as your ultimate goal should be to try and help users avoid mistakes in the first place, especially if their ‘mistakes’ are simply a result of your form being unnecessarily inflexible in the data it accepts.”

 Which brings us nicely onto the next point:

 You can’t talk about error messages without recognising that prevention is the best course of action.
 You want to try and reduce the number of avoidable mistakes people make, and you can do this with good form design.

 The Baymard Institute found that “92% of top ecommerce sites have inadequate form field descriptions in their checkout process”, driving up errors.
 That’s just in ecommerce - the number is likely to be similar for all forms.

 This won’t reduce your error rate to zero, but it will help.

 Zuko’s Custom Event tracking allows you to push the occurrence of error messages into Zuko as custom events.

 This will give you an overview of which error messages are being shown most often, which occur most frequently in both abandoned and completed sessions, and also show you how many times on average they occured: